Military rations: Early modern

-During French and Indian War, a theatre of the Seven Years' War, the British had a detailed ration system.
 The Crimean War saw issues with supplying soldiers in battle.
 In the British Army, rations were regularly halved, and many soldiers developed scurvy, to the point that the hospital in Scutari received more soldiers for scurvy than battle wounds.
 During the American Civil War, the food and rations of the Union Army and the Confederate States Army were meant to be mostly the same—meat, cornmeal, vegetables, vinegar, molasses, and hardtack—but supply issues plagued the Confederates as the war continued, forcing them to live off the land.

-Shortly before the Napoleonic Wars, French government offered a 12,000 franc reward to invent a reliable food preservation method for the military.
-Nicolas Appert, a French confectioner operating a food bottling factory in Massy, Essonne, offered his bottling method and published a book detailing the process in 1810.
-Appert's bottling method was later developed into canning, improved when Peter Durand invented the tin can the same year, which became the standard for storing food using Appert's method.
-The development of pasteurization by Louis Pasteur also improved military rations.
+The standard Union Army ration was roughly three-quarters of a pound of meat, one pound of flour or cornmeal, vegetables, vinegar, and molasses.
+However, to ensure that food lasted longer, rations often came in the form of hardtack biscuits, salted meat, and dehydrated vegetables.
+During campaigns, particularly as Union troops entered the south, seasonal fruits and vegetables were pillaged from farms and orchards.
+Both the Union and Confederate armies relied on lakes and streams for their water.

 Modern

 The era of modern warfare saw significant improvements in the shelf life, variety, and quality of military rations and nutrition.

 In World War I, both Allied and Central Powers soldiers had relatively sufficient food supplies due to the static nature of trench warfare.
-British, French, Canadian, and ANZAC soldiers were regularly issued "dull" foods such as bully beef, biscuits, pudding, and Maconochie (tinned meat, potato, and vegetable stew), the latter of which was panned for its poor quality, especially if not sufficiently heated.
+British, French, Canadian, and ANZAC soldiers were regularly issued "dull" foods such as bully beef, biscuits, pudding, and Maconochie (tinned meat, potato, and vegetable stew), the latter of which was vilified for its poor quality, especially if not sufficiently heated.
 British Indian Army soldiers reportedly ate very well compared to their European comrades, with regular access to fresh food such as goat meat and rotis; British logistics also accommodated for vegetarian Indians by providing them with dal, gur, and milk instead of meat.
 This treatment was supposedly to prevent a mutiny similar to the Indian Rebellion of 1857, which was partially caused by indifference to Indian religious needs.
-The American Expeditionary Forces had a variety of different rations issued to them, organized based on freshness and purpose, and were generally considered well-fed compared to their British Empire contemporaries.
-Imperial German Army soldiers had mostly the same things, but with reliance on potatoes over grains.
-As the war progressed and food supplies lowered due to restrictions, the German military was forced to gradually reduce their meat rations, instituting meat-free days once per week and making meat a rarity among German soldiers.
+The American Expeditionary Forces had a variety of different rations issued to them, organized based on freshness and purpose, and were generally considered well-fed compared to their British and European contemporaries.
+Imperial German Army soldiers had mostly the same foodstuffs with more reliance on potatoes over grains, but as the war progressed and food supplies lowered due to restrictions, the German military was forced to gradually reduce their meat rations, instituting meat-free days once per week and making meat a rarity among German soldiers.